After Ohio train wreck, Biden orders door-to-door checks

 WASHINGTON (AP) — President Joe Biden on Friday directed federal agencies to go door-to-door in East Palestine, Ohio, to check on families affected by the toxic train derailment that has morphed into a heated political controversy.

+The “walk teams” are modeled on similar teams following hurricanes and other natural disasters.

-Biden did not specify a number of homes to be visited, but directed employees to get to as many as possible by Monday.
-The president said that at present he has no plans to personally visit.
+Biden directed employees to get to as many homes as possible by Monday.
+Officials said the immediate goal was to visit at least 400.
+The president said he currently has no plans to personally visit Ohio.

+Meanwhile, the controversy spread far beyond the little Ohio town.
+Officials in Texas and Michigan expressed concern about contaminated wastewater and soil being transported to their states for disposal.

-His order came as House Republicans opened an investigation into the Feb.
+Biden’s order came as House Republicans opened an investigation into the Feb.
 3 derailment, blaming Transportation Secretary Pete Buttigieg for what they contend was a delayed response to the fiery wreck.
+The focus on DOT came even though the EPA took charge of the federal response this week and ordered Norfolk Southern railway to pay for the cleanup and chemical release.

 Rep. James Comer, chairman of the House Oversight Committee, became the latest lawmaker to jump into what has become a political proxy war as each party lays into the other after the derailment and chemical leak that led to evacuation of the small Ohio community.